WHAT IS A DENTAL CROWN

 CEREC MADE CROWN

-WHAT KIND OF PROBLEMS MAY OCCUR AFTER GETTING A DENTAL CROWN?
+WHAT KIND OF PROBLEMS CAN OCCUR AFTER GETTING A DENTAL CROWN?

 HOW MUCH DO CROWNS COST?

 The cost of getting a crown can vary.
 The type of material used will depend on the location and the purpose of the tooth.
-Therfore acrown or veneer can cost anywhere between $600 - $2,000.
+Therefore a crown or veneer can cost anywhere between $600 - $2,000.
 Health Insurances can cover part of the cost but the rebate varies with individual plan's and each insurer.
-You will be given a detailed treatment plan, upon diagnosis, which will indicate the cost and item numbers.
+You will be given a detailed treatment plan upon diagnosis, which will indicate the cost.
 You can then contact your health fund provider and ask then exactly what you will receive back.

 HOW LONG DO CROWNS LAST?